com3014-group9/com3014_meowstagram/README.md

 Please consult the relevant documentation for guidance setting these up

+IMPORTANT: The Makefile is written with docker compose v2 in mind, invoked using `docker compose`.
+If you install docker compose v1, which is invoked using `docker-compose`, the Makefile will not work.

 ## Building and running the app
 A Makefile is provided to build and run the app.
 It has been tested on an Ubuntu system, and may or may not work on other platforms.